-The award categories reflect the Ministry of Advanced Education and Skills Development's registration of vocational programs.
+The award categories reflect the Ministry of Training, Colleges and Universities' registration of vocational programs.

-- Nominees for the Excellence in Teaching Award must be employed by a CCO member career college that is in good standing and registered with the Ministry of Advanced Education and Skills Development.
+Nominees for the Excellence in Teaching Award must be employed by a CCO member career college that is in good standing and registered with the Ministry of Training, Colleges and Universities.

-- Nominees for the Outstanding Graduate categories must have studied and graduated from a CCO member career college that is in good standing and registered with the Ministry of Advanced Education and Skills Development.
+Nominees for the Outstanding Graduate categories must have studied and graduated from a CCO member career college that is in good standing and registered with the Ministry of Training, Colleges and Universities.